tinazhouhui/tinazhouhui/README.md

 ## ✍️ Articles
-### 👁️ I have also written few articles on the basic concepts of OpenCV
+### 👁️ I have also written a few articles on the basic concepts of OpenCV
 - [Convolution](https://dev.to/tinazhouhui/discovering-open-cv-using-python-2iak)
 - [Edge Detection](https://dev.to/tinazhouhui/discovering-opencv-using-python-edge-detection-185g)
 - [Gamma corrrection](https://dev.to/tinazhouhui/discovering-opencv-with-python-gamma-correction-3cnh)